 - Imaging: Supratentorial peripheral cystic and contrast-enhancing mass abutting the leptomeninges with enhancing dural tail sign and scalloping of overlying bone.

-- Treated with surgical resection, but local recurrence and malignant transformation are common.
+- Treated with surgical resection.
+However, local recurrence and malignant transformation are common so post-operative radiation is indicated for grade 3 tumors.

-- Imaging: Contrast-enhancing multicystic lesions with significant vasogenic edema.
-Lesions can also have internal necrosis and can extend through the corpus callosum.
-Often called the “butterfly lesion.”
+- Imaging: Contrast ring-enhancing lesions with significant vasogenic edema.
+Lesions can also have internal necrosis and can extend through the corpus callosum (butterfly lesion).

 - Genetics: